Best Deadlift Shoes – Introduction

 - Lightweight construction with a thin, flat sole

 Their compressible design does not give you the stability you need for strong deadlift support and performance.

-You must push against the ground to power your deadlift as if you are doing a vertical or reverse leg press.
+You must push against the ground to power your lift as if you are doing a vertical leg press.

 For these reasons, completely flat shoes for the deadlift are the only way to go.